-Many materials can be cast—including several types of metals and synthetics.
-Iron and steel in particular, however, feature excellent mechanical properties suited to a number of applications.
+Casting offers exceptional capacity for design detail, often eliminating the need for additional fabrication and assembly.
+Many materials can be cast, including several types of metals and synthetics, but iron and steel in particular feature excellent mechanical properties for a wide range of applications.

-While they may appear similar on the surface, bearing a similar glinted appearance, it's important to know the advantages and disadvantages of each in terms of production and application.
-Knowing and not knowing can mean the difference between well-functioning, unforgiving strength and durability and fractured or deformed parts that will quickly lose their luster.
+While cast iron and steel may appear similar on the surface, they each have distinct advantages and disadvantages from production to application.
+Understanding these advantages and disadvantages and choosing appropriately can mean the difference between unforgiving strength and durability and fractured or deformed parts that will quickly lose their luster.

-Iron and steel, as they're used in manufacturing, refer to many different alloys and grades.
-Both are ferrous metals comprised of primarily iron atoms.
-At this point, it’s important to distinguish between the "iron" used in everyday products, and the scientific element known as "iron" (Fe).
-The elemental iron is the stuff that’s found in nature—typically in an oxidized form that requires intensive processing, called smelting, to extract.
-Elemental iron, in its pure form, is actually quite soft and isn't much use to us.
+Iron and steel are both ferrous metals comprised of primarily iron atoms.
+In manufacturing, however, it’s not that simple—there are many different alloys and grades.
+To understand them, it’s important to distinguish between the iron used in everyday products, and the scientific element iron (Fe).
+The elemental iron is the stuff that’s found in nature, typically in an oxidized form that requires intensive processing called smelting, to extract.

-What makes iron useful is to make it an alloy with the addition of carbon.
-In fact, carbon composition is what distinguishes cast iron from steel.
-Cast iron typically contains more than 2 percent carbon, while steel contains between 0.12–2 percent.
+Pure elemental iron is too soft to be useful in most applications.
+It gets harder, and therefore more useful, when it’s alloyed, or mixed, with carbon.
+In fact, carbon composition is the main distinction between cast iron and steel.
+Cast iron typically contains more than 2 percent carbon, while cast steel often contains between 0.1–0.5 percent carbon.

-Before we get into more details, the table below provides a general overview of the advantages and disadvantages of working with each material.
-While there are many different types of iron and steel to consider, this table focuses on gray iron and carbon steel—two of the most common forms for each metal.
+The following table provides a general overview of the qualities of each material.
+While there are many different types of iron and steel to consider, this table focuses on gray iron and carbon steel—two of the most common forms of each metal.

 |Quality||Cast iron||Cast steel|